MedportalProject/Py2ONTO-Edit/README.md

 or in Argos Official web page
 weblink: https://www.argosopentech.com/argospm/index/
 ```
-_**You must enter your DeepL auth key, ChatGLM-130B auth key, and Gemini auth key in the file translation_api_key_setting.yaml to use Py2ONTO-Edit.**_
+**You must enter your DeepL auth key, ChatGLM-130B auth key, and Gemini auth key in the file _'translation_api_key_setting.yaml'_ to use Py2ONTO-Edit.**

 ### Usage
 There are two use-case in our project, please visit **Usage-FOLDER**